Bitcoin Verdict

 Top Pick

-Air-gapped hardware wallet - maximum security
+Air-gapped hardware wallet - the most security you can buy

 B+